 Not Just Mileage Based

+Various versions of an oil life calculator have been in use by automakers for decades.
+At first they were seen as a gimmick and not much more.
 Today, engine oil contains additives, chemicals, and in some cases, lubricants created almost entirely in a lab.
 As a result, calculating oil life percentage is no longer as simple as measuring how many miles have been driven since the last oil change.
+There are a whole host of factors that play into the service life of engine oil.

 Heat, Dirt, Miles Traveled and Time